 After drawing the final product we erase and I model spacing the dots out again and show the completed ten frame.

 Onto reading of the story and adding dots… So, why a ten frame?
 Because it helps lay the ground work for seeing patterns in numbers and grouping even better than tally marks!
-See where we use ten frames later in the year by reading here and here.
+See where we use ten frames later in the year by reading a guided math lesson flow and why does 10+6=16.

 Resources we’ve used so far to practice numbers: